Registration Dossier

 A test item is classified as mutagenic if it reproducibly induces a mutation frequency that is three times above the spontaneous mutation fre¬quency at least at one of the concen¬trations in the experiment.

 The test item is classified as mutagenic if there is a reproducible concentration-related increase of the mutation frequency.
-Such evaluation may be considered also in the case that a threefold increase of the mutant frequency is not observed. - Statistics:
+Such evaluation may be considered also in the case that a threefold increase of the mutant frequency is not observed.

-- A linear regression (least squares) was performed to assess a possible dose dependent increase of mutant frequencies using SYSTAT11 (SYSTAT Software, Inc., 501, Canal Boulevard, Suite C, Richmond, CA 94804, USA) statistics software.
+A linear regression (least squares) was performed to assess a possible dose dependent increase of mutant frequencies using SYSTAT11 (SYSTAT Software, Inc., 501, Canal Boulevard, Suite C, Richmond, CA 94804, USA) statistics software.
 The number of mutant colonies obtained for the groups treated with the test item were compared to the solvent control groups.
 A trend is judged as significant whenever the p-value (probability value) is below 0.05.
 However, both, biological and statistical significance were considered together.

 experimental group p-value